Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Why should I consider two-point calibration for my hygrometer?

-Two-point calibration, using both the salt test and ice bath, helps you spot nonlinearity in low-cost sensors.
-This method gives you more reliable readings across the full range, not just at one point.
+Two-point calibration, using both the salt test and ice bath, can help you spot patterns in low-cost sensors.
+It improves confidence across more than one point instead of relying on a single reference.

 Tip: Always calibrate at the temperature you use most often for best accuracy.